 To use the different encryption modules, you need different licenses.
-You can find the license settings in the Global Settings section of the Policy Editor.
+License settings can be found in the Policy Editor in the Global configuration or in the DriveLock Operations Center in the Licenses menu.

-Note: Please refer to the DriveLock installation and administration documentation for general licensing information at DriveLock Online Help..
+Note: General information about licensing can be found in both the installation and administration documentation for DriveLock at DriveLock Online Help.